AdoptOpenJDK/blog/content/blog/adoptopenjdk-16-available/index.md

 ### AdoptOpenJDK for Alpine Linux With musl libc

 [Alpine Linux](https://alpinelinux.org/) is a popular Linux distribution for container workloads because of its small footprint.
 Contrary to most other Linux distributions, Alpine Linux is not based on the [C library created by the GNU project](https://www.gnu.org/software/libc/) (usually referred to as "glibc") but uses [musl libc](https://musl.libc.org) instead.
 So far, OpenJDK has not supported musl libc but only glibc.
 Therefore, we had to add the GNU C library to our container images based on Alpine Linux, which increased the container images' size.
 With AdoptOpenJDK 16, this is no longer necessary.
 We now have separate variants of AdoptOpenJDK 16 that are purpose-built for musl libc that can be downloaded as a tarball and are also available as ready-made container images.

-### Preview of AdoptOpenJDK for Windows on ARM<a name="adoptopenjdk-for-windows-on-arm"></a>

-Our friends from Microsoft, led by our very own [Martijn Verburg](https://twitter.com/karianna), have ported [OpenJDK to Windows on ARM](https://openjdk.java.net/jeps/388) so that you can run Java (and Java-based applications) natively on your [Surface Pro X](https://www.microsoft.com/en-us/p/surface-pro-x/8qg3bmrhnwhk) or the Lenovo IdeaPad 5G.
-Therefore, AdoptOpenJDK 16 is now available for Windows on ARM, too, but only as a preview.
-The reason is that Windows on ARM is a relatively new thing with minimal hardware and software availability.
-Therefore, we have not yet been able to test it on a regular schedule like we usually do.

 ### Removal of 10 Symantec Root Certificates